1. The present case is identical to one charted before.

 3. The present case is unlike anything ever charted before.

-Rare cases are often new combinations of not-so-rare elements that are present in Praxis from use in other cases.
+So, rare cases are most often new combinations of not-so-rare elements that are already present in Praxis from use in other cases.
 The Concept Processor identifies linkages and relationships among these concepts from previous use, and because each concept has its own independent bell-shaped curve, Praxis is able to bring the right concept together with others with speed and precision whenever needed - even when charting a case that is very different from anything seen.
 For example, the fever instructions for a case of the common cold may be used for a case of Mediterranean Hemorrhagic Fever with few if any changes.
 At most, minor editing is all that is needed.
 The lengthy tapering dosage for a Prednisone prescription may be used for many different conditions, even rare ones.

 PRAXIS Recalls Concepts, not Diagnoses.